mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 >
 >You need to have test profiles available to be able to preview your messages and send proofs.
 Learn how to [create test profiles](../building-journeys/creating-test-profiles.md).

-1. From the landing page interface or in the content designer, click the **[!UICONTROL Preview & test]** button to access the test profile selection.
+1. From the landing page interface or in the content designer, click the **[!UICONTROL Preview]** button to access the test profile selection.

     ![](../assets/lp_preview-button.png)